/

 12 Reasons Your Company’s CRM Adoption Is Frustratingly Low

-Whether your company’s CRM system was implemented a decade ago or launched last month, there are likely ‘pockets of resistance’ to adopting the CRM system.
+Whether your company’s CRM system was implemented a decade ago or launched last month, there are likely ‘pockets of resistance’ to CRM adoption inside your organization.

 Some individuals within your organization may choose not to use the system at all.
-So far, the cost of the system has outweighed its benefits.
+So far, the cost of the system has outweighed its benefits — and that’s a problem, because research consistently shows that poor user adoption is the leading cause of failed CRM initiatives.

-Here are the main reasons employees resist using a CRM system.
+Here are the main reasons employees resist CRM adoption — and what each one is really telling you.

 1. Your System is Built on Legacy Technology

-If your CRM database resides on an in-house server, there may be technical barriers to usage, such as requiring users to first connect to your corporate network to access the application.
+If your CRM database resides on an in-house server, there may be technical barriers to usage, such as requiring users to first connect to your corporate network — often through a VPN — before they can access the application.

-If it’s onerous for users to get access to the system, adoption will suffer.
+If it’s onerous for users to get access to the system, CRM adoption will suffer.

 2. Your CRM System is Filled with Bad Data